 Maumelle River, Pulaski County, AR, is a single purpose, ecosystem restoration, Continuing Authorities Program (CAP) Section 206 Feasibility Study.
-The Integrated Feasibility Report (IFR) document contains information relevant to both a Planning and Design Analysis used as a planning document by the U.S. Army Corps of Engineers (USACE) and an Environmental assessment (EA) to satisfy the National Environmental Policy Act (NEPA).
+The Integrated Feasibility Report (IFR) document contains information relevant to both a Planning and Design Analysis used as a planning document by the U.S. Army Corps of Engineers (USACE) and an Environmental assessment (EA) initiated in 2019 in accordance with the CEQ's implementing regulations for the National Environmental Policy Act (NEPA), 40 CFR Parts 1500 - 1508, and the USACE ER 200-2-2, Environmental Quality: Procedures for Implementing NEPA.